It's no surprise I love soup, you will find quite a few different recipes here on Slimming Eats.

 It's always a great meal for making up a batch off, you can tub up and then add some to your fridge or freezer and just heating up when needed.

 Soups can be combination of anything really, but the best are usually vegetables and then some type of grain or protein or even both.
 As it makes it much more high satiety and you don't miss that buttered white bread that most of us become accustomed to dipping in our soup.
-Definately a habit to nip in the bud, although nothing is ever really of bound of Slimming World, if you really want that bread and butter, you can have it, it just might take up you days worth of syns (or more sometimes).
+Definitely a habit to nip in the bud, if you really want that bread and butter, you can have it, it just might take up you days worth of calories (or more sometimes).

 The combination of the sweetness of the sweet potato and the spicy chilli in this soup is delicious made more bulky with the addition of some rice.
 It feels like a complete meal.

 It is also gluten and dairy free and vegetarian friendly.
 Although some protein such as some shredded cooked chicken would be a great variation to add to this.

 This is one I like to have a least one tub of made up and in my freezer.

 - 2 cloves of garlic, crushed

 - 1 large carrot, finely chopped

 - 1 leek, finely sliced